soofa/location-tool/README.md

+# Location Tool

+This is a web app created by intern Sandeep Sandwil over January, 2017 as part of an IAP externship.
+It allows users to explore the potential of different locations in a city for hosting a Soofa Sign by calculating metrics based on Google Maps, Yelp, and Walk Score data.

+## Hosting

+This app is hosted with Firebase and is owned by the devops@soofa.co account.
+Contact Ed Borden for more details.
+You can find it here: https://soofaiap.firebaseapp.com/

 ## Api Keys:
 You will need a .env file in your local environment with api keys defined as the following: